 Understanding your risk

-The most important risk factor for skin cancer is exposure to harmful Ultraviolet (UV) rays from the sun or tanning beds.
+The most important risk factor for skin cancer is exposure to harmful UV rays from the sun or tanning beds.

 - A lighter natural skin color